elopio/docs/source/includes/_events.md

 // example output:
 "true"
 ```
-### augur.events.getAllAugurLogs(p, callback)
+### augur.events.getAllAugurLogs(p, batchCallback, finalCallback)

 Returns all Augur event logs on the Ethereum blockchain within a certain block range, sorted by `blockNumber` and `logIndex`.
+These logs get returned in groups, or batches.

-Note: Depending on how many event logs there are to be retrieved, this function can take a long time to run.
+Note: Depending on how many event logs there are to be retrieved, this function can take a long time to complete.

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
     * **`p.fromBlock`**  (number) &lt;optional> Block number to start looking up logs (default: `augur.constants.AUGUR_UPLOAD_BLOCK_NUMBER`).
 (Note: While this parameter is optional, specifying a `fromBlock` is recommended, since this function will take much longer to run if it has to scan every block in the Ethereum blockchain.)
     * **`p.toBlock`**  (number) &lt;optional> Block number where the log lookup should stop (default: current block number).
+* **`batchCallback`** (function) Called when a batch of logs has been received and parsed.
-* **`callback`** (function) Called when all data has been received and parsed.
+* **`finalCallback`** (function) Called when all logs have been received and parsed.

 #### **Returns:**